 Council on Accreditation of Nurse Anesthesia Educational Programs (COA)

 Students enrolled in the program receive a world-class didactic and clinical education.
-Students benefit from expertise of world-renowned clinicians in both the classroom and clinical setting, and have access to a variety of surgical procedures and anesthetic techniques.
-When compared with the national averages, students in the Cleveland Clinic School of Nurse Anesthesia achieved the following metrics:
+Students benefit from expertise of world-renowned clinicians in both the classroom and clinical setting and have access to a variety of surgical procedures and anesthetic techniques.

 The program’s students have a high rate of completing the program, successfully passing the National Certification Examination, and obtaining employment within six months.